 “That’s their habitat.
-We can’t restrict their ability to swim,” Rotchford stated as he walked along the shore together with his dog.
+We can’t restrict their ability to swim,” Rotchford stated as he walked along the shore with his dog.
 “I assume we can coexist, but every so often, attacks happen.
 It’s simply the fact.”

 But Young’s niece, Ashley Frisbee, wasn’t so sure.